LiamDao/NFL_Big_Data_Bowl_2022/README.md

 * Rankings Visuals (R file) -> code to create ranking visuals for returners, receiving teams, and kicking teams.

+There are more files in the 'Archive' branch that include all of our code used throughout every stage of the project.
+Apologies for that branch not being very clean, but the file names should be rougly self explanatory.

 We hope you enjoy our submission!